 There was an excellent comment in our highly popular post on Choosing Your Market & Pricing.
 Thank-you “dicky dee” for creating this idea and everything in quotes are his words.

 - Most people think “follow your passion” is sound advice.
-Successful people often attribute their success to doing what they are passionate about- its just an easy thing to say so they don’t need to waste time answering questions.
+Successful people often attribute their success to doing what they are passionate about- it’s just an easy thing to say so they don’t need to waste time answering questions.
 This makes it about YOU and YOUR passion.
-No one cares about you and its never about you- its about others.
+No one cares about you and its never about you- it is about others.
 The sooner you figure this out the better.
-Providing something that OTHERS NEED will make you a success faster and its easy to become passionate afterwards.
+Providing something that OTHERS NEED will make you a success faster and it is easy to become passionate afterward.
 No accounting grad is ever passionate about accounting.
 If they get their face plastered on a fleet of vehicles and have a lead accounting role at a huge company its easier to tell people he followed his passion, rather than he followed the money.
 I forgot who said this but money is a neutral indicator of value, by aiming to make it, you are aiming to become more valuable.

 - Most people don’t talk about scale and instead focus on operating margins and net worth.
 Scale trumps margins.
 If you have scale, margins can decrease and as long as its positive you have a real business.
-Scaling is not linear and with the right skill set and frame work you can go from half a million dollars in debt to “rich” in a couple years.
-Scale is relative and read our customer’s great example in the comments section.
-Scale is relative and can serve anyone to some extent: why have one noodle house when you can have five? *wink* “Scaling with using minimal cash flow” is just plain efficiency.
+Scaling is not linear and with the right skill set and framework you can go from half a million dollars in debt to “rich” in a couple years.
+Read our customer’s great example in the comments section.
+Scale is relative and can serve anyone to some extent: why have one noodle house when you can have seven? *wink* “Scaling with using minimal cash flow” is just plain efficiency.
 Most people are saving $1,000 a year on switching accountants, scarcity mindset tries to protect their net worth.
 Your net-worth is irrelevant when you are old, asset rich and cash poor.
 Cash Rules Everything Around Me: seek to maximize your company cash flow, you can spend as much as you want since your net-worth becomes meaningless after you realize having stuff is overrated.

 SwissBooks Pro Tip:

-“Man muss immer umkehren” is a German saying that the solution of a problem can be clarified by re-expressing it in inverse form.
-Work backwards and reverse engineer your target.
+“Man muss immer umkehren” is a German saying that the solution to a problem can be clarified by re-expressing it in inverse form.
+Work backward and reverse engineer your target.
 A worthwhile target is to clear $1+ million in a year, if not through recurring revenue then at least through selling your business.
 The latter part is easier so you only need to generate between $200,000 to $333,333 in annual discretionary cash flow to sell your business for a $1 million.
-But by the time you are hitting those figures you won’t want to sell anyways since you would have figured out how to scale.
+But by the time you are hitting those figures, you won’t want to sell anyway since you would have figured out how to scale.